timjsmith/chord-changer/README.md

 ## Development

 This repository contains a Node server and a React client.
-The Node server serves the compiled React application.
+The React app is built with [Vite](https://vitejs.dev/) and the Node server serves the compiled application.

 ### Setup